Metastatic Breast Cancer, It's Not Pink

 with early stage breast cancer will eventually become metastatic

 Breast cancer deaths are all due to metastatic breast cancer.
 When the cancer is only in the breast, it doesn’t kill.
 It’s the metastasis to vital organs that does.
-However, only about 2-5 percent of research funding goes towards metastatic breast cancer.
+However, less than 10 percent of research funding goes towards metastatic breast cancer.